Neural Topic Model via Optimal Transport: Conclusion

 \section{Conclusion}

 In this paper, we presented a novel neural topic model based on optimal transport, where a document is endowed with two representations: the word distribution, $\tilde{\vec{x}}$, and the topic distribution, $\vec{z}$.
 An OT distance is leveraged to compare the semantic distance between the two distributions, whose cost function is defined according to the cosine similarities between topics and words in the embedding space. $\vec{z}$ is obtained from an encoder that takes $\tilde{\vec{x}}$ as input and is trained by minimising the OT distance between $\vec{z}$ and $\tilde{\vec{x}}$.
 With pretrained word embeddings, topic embeddings are learned by the same minimisation of the OT distance in terms of the cost function.
 Our model has shown appealing properties that are able to overcome several shortcomings of existing neural topic models. extensive experiments have been conducted, showing that our model achieves state-of-the-art performance on both discovering quality topics and deriving useful document representations for both regular and short texts.
-Thanks to the flexibility and simplicity of the framework, future work will be on developing extensions and variants that discover more complex topic patterns e.g, like Correlated Topic Models~\citep{lafferty2006correlated} and Dynamic Topic Models~\citep{blei2006dynamic}.